Capital gain

 Brazil

 Capital gain recognized by a legal entity is taxed at the same rate as ordinary income for IRPJ and CSLL purposes.
 Non-operating losses are deductible.
-However, non-operating losses accrued in previous years can only be offset in future years with profits of the same nature.
+However, non-operating losses accrued in previous years can only be offset in future years with gains of the same nature and subject to a 30 percent limitation rule.

 For individuals and non-residents, as from January 1, 2017, capital gains earned as a result of the disposal of assets and rights of any nature are taxed at progressive rates varying from 15 percent up to 22.5 percent.